 Best Silk Pillowcase for Hair Breakage & Smoother, Stronger Strands

-Waking up to frizz, tangles, or broken ends on your pillow is more than just an inconvenience—it’s a sign your pillowcase might be working against you.
+Waking up to frizz, tangles, or broken ends on your pillow is more than just an inconvenience.
+It’s a sign your pillowcase might be working against you.
 Cotton’s textured surface can snag strands, lift the cuticle, and strip away the natural oils that keep hair smooth and strong.

 A high-quality Mulberry silk pillowcase changes that nightly routine.
 Its dense, ultra-smooth weave lets hair glide freely, reduces friction, and helps curls and styles hold their shape until morning.